carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > >
 > > At a minimum, this will show the current directory as `.`, and the parent directory as `..`.
 > >
-> >    If both of you have empty directories, they will look identical.
+> > > If both of you have empty directories, they will look identical.
 If you or your neighbor has
-> >    used the system before, there may be differences.
+> > > used the system before, there may be differences.
 What are you working on?
+> > {: .discussion}
 > >
 > > You can also explore the available filesystems using `df` to show **d**isk **f**ree space.
 > > The `-h` flag renders the sizes in a human-friendly format, i.e., GB instead of B. The **t**ype